ananthkk1997/text-based-adventure/README.md

 # text-based-adventure
-A Harry Potter inspired text based adventure game written entirely in Python.
+A simple Harry Potter inspired text based adventure game written entirely in Python.

 NOTE: This project was pushed to Github after the development process was completed.